 Next, we have another option generally used by most pool owners.
 If you are concerned about pricing, ceramic tiles are your best bet as they will provide several options in various price ranges.
 There is something for everybody, and you will be able to find something that goes well with your pool.

-Moreover, they come in lots of colours and textures to choose a type based on the exterior interior design of the pool or the surrounding setup.
-Most people opt for lighter shades like white, used for pools irrespective of their shape or size.
+Additionally, they come in lots of colours and textures to choose a type based on the exterior interior design of the pool or the surrounding setup.
+Most people opt for lighter shades like white, used for pools, irrespective of their shape or size.

 The price will vary depending on the texture and colour options available, and you can ask for a catalogue to get a better insight into the categories and their prices.